Stress Education And Reservation

 C] Cutthroat individualistic and petty competition,

-D] Inadequate facilities of sports, trekking, educational tours, recreation, and physical development, etc
+D] Inadequate facilities for sports, trekking, educational tours, recreation, physical development, etc

 E] Alienation from one’s social environment and culture